 Similar to the curator of a gallery who selects relevant artwork for visitors to see, a content curator selects meaningful resources to engage and educate a specific audience.
-Due to the abundance of online information on so many varied topics, learning professionals now have the opportunity to curate learning experiences from content that already exists.
+Due to the abundance of online information, learning professionals now have the opportunity to create curated courses from existing content.

 Through content curation, you can select from the wealth of information online, organize it and find ways to make it more valuable.
-As a curator and course creator, you provide structure to this open-ended stream of information in order to satisfy the learning needs of a target population.
+As a curator and course creator, you provide structure to this open-ended stream of information.
+This is another way to satisfy the learning needs of a specific audience.

 Audience members may be able to contribute to the learning experience too, which helps to create camaraderie and a community of learning.

-How often do employees in your organization require training in an area that is well-researched and presented in various online media?
-In many cases, the morass of online resources and formats require a learning professional, along with a subject matter expert (if needed), to find and select the most relevant content in these areas to make it meaningful.
+How often do employees require training in an area that is well-researched and presented in various online media?
+In many cases, the morass of online resources and formats require a learning professional (and perhaps a subject matter expert) to find and select the most relevant content in these areas to make it meaningful.
 I think that this will increasingly become an important role of the learning professional.